Taking Care of Yourself

 Smoking

+Quit for good.
 Smoking is the leading preventable cause of death and disability in the United States.
 Cigarette smoking results in a much higher risk of dying of coronary heart disease.
 Smoking robs the heart of oxygen-rich blood and increases the effects of other risk factors, including blood pressure, blood cholesterol levels and physical inactivity.
 Thinking about quitting?
 We can help.

-Blood Pressure
+Blood pressure

 Normal blood pressure is less than 120/80 mm Hg (systolic pressure is less than 120 AND diastolic pressure is less than 80).
-Elevated is systolic pressure from 120-129 OR diastolic pressure less than 80.
+Elevated is systolic pressure from 120-129 AND diastolic pressure less than 80.
 High blood pressure is systolic pressure of 130 or higher OR diastolic pressure of 80 or higher.

 Learn more about high blood pressure.

-Blood Cholesterol
+Blood cholesterol

 Get tips on managing your cholesterol.

-Physical Activity
+Physical activity

-Regular physical activity has many benefits such as helping you quit smoking, lose weight, reduce stress, sleep better, lower blood pressure and increase HDL cholesterol.
+Regular physical activity has many benefits, such as helping you quit smoking, lose weight, reduce stress, sleep better, lower blood pressure and increase HDL cholesterol.
 Doing aerobic exercise — using large muscles of the legs and arms — helps your heart work more efficiently.
 Physical activities to improve your strength, flexibility and balance help you stay agile as you age and reduce your risk of falls.

 Learn more about getting active.